Danaka-dev/solominer2/README.md

 Make sure to download the binaries and configuration files from the official solominer2 repository:\
 https://github.com/Danaka-dev/solominer2

-Download files from the release directory that corresponds to your platform.
-Check that the 'solominer' file is allowed to be executed as a program.
+Download the release files and check that the 'solominer' file is allowed to be executed as a program before executing solominer as usual.

-run 'solominer'

-*NB: there might be a slight delay before the gui appears as the program is gathering run-time information about  the blockchains.*

-To enable use of huge pages and advanced cpu configuration requires root privilege, from the terminal in the binary's directory:
+To enable the use of huge pages and advanced cpu configuration requires root privilege, from the terminal in the binary's directory:

 ```sh
 sudo ./solominer
 ```
+***NOTE***
+*there might be a delay before the gui appears as the program is gathering run-time information about the blockchains.*

 2. Configure

-Within the program, configure connections to your existing core/wallet, or start the one provided with the release.
+Within the program, configure connections to your existing core/wallet, or start the ones provided with the release.

 You can access the configuration dialog by clicking on the wallet balance ('not connected' if no connection yet) or clicking the label below the core icon (that's on the left of the start button) in the list of connections.